derollins/playNano/docs/processing.rst

 Overview
 --------

-The ``playNano.processing`` subpackage provides tools for preparing AFM time-series data for viewing and analysis.
+The ``playnano.processing`` subpackage provides tools for preparing AFM time-series data for viewing and analysis.
 It includes functions for levelling, filtering, masking, alignment, and trimming.
 These :doc:`operations <processing-operations-reference>` are modular and composable, allowing reproducible pipelines tailored to specific datasets and goals.

-Processing is coordinated by :class:`~playNano.processing.pipeline.ProcessingPipeline`, which manages the reproducible and provenance-tracked transformation of an :class:`~playNano.afm_stack.AFMImageStack`.
+Processing is coordinated by :class:`~playnano.processing.pipeline.ProcessingPipeline`, which manages the reproducible and provenance-tracked transformation of an :class:`~playnano.afm_stack.AFMImageStack`.
 A pipeline consists of an ordered list of steps, where each step defines an operation and its parameters.
 Steps are executed sequentially, and all parameters, versions, and outputs are logged for traceability.